Trans-European Suture Zone

 The latter two branches (STZ and TEF) span a triangular area of numerous faults, called the Tornquist Fan.

-History of Discovery
+Discovery

 In 1893 the Polish geologist Wawrzyniec Teisseyre suggested the existence of a buried tectonic line close to the Carpathian Mountains.
 As part of his work on a Geological Atlas of Galicia he mapped the line from Galicia in Ukraine to south-eastern Poland.
 In 1908 the German geologist Alexander Tornquist mapped the continuation of the zone from Poland to Scania in Sweden.

 Tornquist Fan

 Whereas the south-eastern part of the TESZ (Teisseyre-Tornquist Zone) is relatively well-confined, the north-western part divides into numerous sutures and faults, which fan out towards the North Sea and the Iapetus Suture which runs between the Scandinavian and Scottish Caledonides.
 It includes the following linear features (sorted from the north-east):